SEAN: It’s the last week of January, theoretically it should be light. What is with all this stuff?

 ANNA: I know Erased is popular at my library.

-MELINDA: I’ll be reviewing this for our next Off the Shelf column, and I’m pretty into it.
+MJ: I’ll be reviewing this for our next Off the Shelf column, and I’m pretty into it.

 ASH: Oh, excellent!

 SEAN: They also have Aoharu x Machinegun 14, High School Prodigies Have It Easy Even in Another World 2, and Kiniro Mosaic 8.

 How are you celebrating the end of January?